opensciencegrid/user-school-2019/docs/materials/day4/part1-ex1-data-needs.md

 ### Input requirements

-Looking at Tuesdays's exercise, total up the amount of data in all of the files necessary to run the `blastx` job (which will include the executable, itself).
+Looking at [Tuesdays's BLAST exercise](/materials/day2/part3-ex2-precompiled), total up the amount of data in all of the files necessary to run the `blastx` job (which will include the executable, itself).
 Write down this number.
 Also take note of how much total data in in the `pdbaa` directory.
 Remember, `blastx` reads the un-compressed `pdbaa` files.

 !!! note "Compressed Files"
     Remember, `blastx` reads the un-compressed `pdbaa` files.